-Were you injured in an accident caused by someone else’s carelessness?
+Were you injured in an accident in Atlanta, GA caused by someone else’s negligence?
 If so, you could be entitled to compensation for your medical bills, lost wages, and pain and suffering.
 You need the award-winning Atlanta personal injury lawyers at Hasner Law, PC to help you fight for the compensation you deserve.

 We’ll put our more than 80 years of collective experience to work for you.
 Whether you’ve been injured in a car accident, workplace accident, slip and fall accident, or lost a loved one, we will stand up to help you get the money you need after tragedy strikes.

 Why Hire Hasner Law For Your Personal Injury Case?

 After you’re injured in an accident, recovering compensation from at-fault parties is one of the most important things you can do to secure your future.